department of mathematics commencement

 In recognition of each students’ achievements, please remain in your seats until all students have had the opportunity to have their names read.
 After all names are read, students will then have the opportunity to turn their tassel.
 The ceremony should conclude around 11:30 AM.

-Undergraduate Mathematics Advisors Sabrina Ku, Trisha Tran, and Jose Gallaga (as well as other Mathematics Department staff members) will be at the Court of Sciences at 7:30 AM to guide students through the ceremony.
+Undergraduate Mathematics Advisors Sabrina Eugenio, Trisha Tran, and Jose Gallaga (as well as other Mathematics Department staff members) will be at the Court of Sciences at 8:00 AM to guide students through the ceremony.
 Please see “Student and Guest Arrival Information” for details on where to enter the venue.

-Students will be seated based on their position in line.
+Students will file into two lines along Boelter Hall and Math Sciences and will be seated based on their position in line.

-Students who need accessibility accommodations, please head to the front of the line on Commencement Day to talk to a staff member.
+What if I need seating accommodations?
+Students who need accessibility accommodations can head to the front of the student line on Commencement Day to talk to a staff member.

 It may get sunny.
 Students are highly advised to wear sunscreen and hats (as long as you put your graduation cap back on before getting on stage to have your name called)!